maxplanck-ie/dissectBCL/docs/usage.rst

 .. code-block:: console

-    requests.exceptions.SSLError: HTTPSConnectionPool(host='parkour.ie-freiburg.mpg.de', port=443): Max retries exceeded with url:
+    requests.exceptions.SSLError: HTTPSConnectionPool(host='parkourURL', port=443): Max retries exceeded with url:
     /api/analysis_list/analysis_list/?flowcell_id=XXXXXXXXX (Caused by SSLError(SSLCertVerificationError(1, '[SSL: CERTIFICATE_VERIFY_FAILED] certificate
     verify failed: unable to get local issuer certificate (_ssl.c:1007)')))

-then, the new certificate needs to be added in the system (i.e. for CenOS 7, copying it to /etc/pki/ca-trust/source/anchors/ and run "update-ca-trust").
+then, the new certificate needs to be added in the system (i.e. for CentOS 7, copying it to /etc/pki/ca-trust/source/anchors/ and run "update-ca-trust").

-Finally, the configuration file needs to point to the chained-certificate in the cert= field.
+Finally, the cert field under the parkour header in the configuration file needs to point to the file copied in the anchors directory.

 Other issues
 ^^^^^^^^^^^^